 The California Gold Rush may have been set off by James Wilson Marshall’s January 24, 1848 discovery of gold at Sutter’s Mill, but the commercial extraction of oro fino in California had already been underway for eight years by this time.

 This fact is important to understand because contrary to popular belief, the 1848 “CAL” quarter eagle is almost certainly not the first federal coin struck from California gold.
 That distinction probably belongs to 18.34 ounces of gold sent to the Philadelphia Mint in 1842 on behalf of Abel Stearns, a prominent trader and landowner living in the Los Angeles area.
-The gold was delivered to the Mint on July 8, 1843, and turned into $344.75 USD in coin.
+The gold was delivered to the United States Mint on July 8, 1843, and turned into $344.75 USD in coin.

 Gold production in California would continue at a modest pace for the next few years, attracting hundreds of hopeful prospectors hoping to make a living extracting gold from the banks of alluvial springs

 The 1848 discovery at Sutter’s Mill was the start of a completely different animal.
-Unlike the modest discoveries of 1840/1841, the discoveries from 1848 on were history-defining for the American continent.
+Unlike the modest discoveries of 1840 and ’41, the discoveries from 1848 on were history-defining for the American continent.
 Gold yields in 1848 eclipsed $10 million.
 This total would quadruple in 1849 and reach $60 million or more annually from 1851 to 1854 when gold was discovered along the banks of the Kern River in Southern California.
 While the majority of the placer deposits were exhausted by the outset of the Civil War in 1861, California remained a leading producer of American gold well into the 20th century.

-The 1848 CAL quarter eagles were struck with gold delivered to the United States Mint in Philadelphia on December 15, 1848.
+The 1848 CAL quarter eagles were struck with gold delivered to the U.S. Mint in Philadelphia on December 15, 1848.
 The metal was shipped by War Secretary William L. Marcy, who received it from California Military Governor Richard Mason.
 In total, $3,910.10 worth of refined gold was contained in the parcel.

 According to the best guesses of numismatic researchers, the 1848 CALs were likely struck in the last week of December 1848 and then delivered to Marcy in 1849.
 When struck, the coins did not bear the incuse inscription “CAL” that appears above the eagle’s head.
 This would be added later by U.S. Mint Chief Engraver James B. Longacre, who imparted the three letters by striking each coin with a single punch.
 Longacre concluded his work on the 1848 CAL quarter eagles on January 4, 1849.